-God's care is not only personal but social.
-The same values that give each of us personal integrity also give us social integrity when we practice using those values and ethics socially and publicly.
-That same care for our personal and social peace can be extended to peace between nations, political parties, churches, neighborhoods, neighbors, and to our own family.
-The only way that future generations of our children will become sustainable is if we, today, begin to thoroughly understand the logic of God's work in us and intentionally and consciously teach, socialize, and enculturate our children with these values, and then show them how to practice ethics in their lives.
+The same values that give each of us personal integrity also give us social integrity when we practice using those values and ethics, socially and publicly.
+That same care for our personal and social peace can be extended to peace between nations, political parties, churches, neighborhoods, neighbors, and our own family.
+The only way that future generations of our children will become sustainable is if we, today, begin to thoroughly understand the logic of these values and intentionally and consciously teach our children about the values, and then practice their ethics in their lives.

-It is obvious that God's generosity and the logic that develops from those seven values are meant for the least of us to fully know what is good and what is not, what is moral and what is not, and what is ethical and what is not.
-God made us with this simple set of values that is more than fully capable of aiding us to fill our lives with the goodness we seek to encounter in others, and to create peace in our societies and between nations; and, to fill our soul with the goodness that will carry us into the embrace of our Creator in Paradise.
+It is obvious the logic that develops from those seven values is meant for the least of us to fully know what is good and what is not, what is moral and what is not, and what is ethical and what is not.
+The simple set of values give us the tools that are more than fully capable of aiding us to fill our lives with the goodness we seek to encounter in others, and peace of our societies and between nations.

 That same logic gives all people of all nations the capability to now embed those values into the decision-making processes of every organization to move whole societies toward social stability, peace, and functional families.
 Knowing and understanding the simple logic of those values, morality, and ethics, it would be illogical and perhaps immoral to maintain the status quo of organizations to remain unchanged, and unaffected by these values.
 Who will guide those organizations to become moral and ethical?
-Who better than the 3 billion people who are parents and who recognize God as their creator?
+Who better than the parents of over 3 billion children?!

-Knowing the moral mandate that was embedded in our DNA by the Creator, we cannot morally justify sitting back and not applying them in our lives and in the decision-making of organizations.
-When we do begin to share these values and ethics, we must do so with the same care, patience, and tolerance of Expressed Ethics.
-Social stability and peace in our societies, communities, and families will not be generated by aggressive behavior on our part, but by the patient investment of our time and thoughtful ingenuity to "bend the culture" of our organizations and societies toward social, political, and economic stability by using the logic of these values - beginning with our children.
+Knowing the moral mandate that was embedded in our DNA, we cannot morally justify sitting back and not applying them in our lives and in the decision-making rooms of organizations.
+When we do begin to share these values and ethics, we must do so with the same care, patience, and tolerance of the Expressed Ethics.
+Social stability and peace in our societies, communities, and families will not be generated by aggressive behavior on our part, but by the patient investment of our time and thoughtful ingenuity to "bend the culture" of our organizations and societies toward social, political, and economic stability by using the logic of these values - beginning with our own children.